itskenethb/webkit/README.md

 - A CSSFontFace UAF host flow for firmware 6.00–11.02.
 - A Slopkit port host for firmware 11.00-13.00.
 - GoldHEN v2.4b18.10, v2.4b18.9 and v2.4b18.5 selection where the host supports both builds.
+- HEN 2.2.0 Beta selection on the latest jailbreakable firmwares
 - AppCache-based offline operation with firmware-specific cache and manifest files.
 - Firmware-specific payload utilities on the host branches that provide them.
 - A consistent terminal, cyberpunk, and retro-computing visual system across selectors, cache pages, and exploit pages.